LeiRui/M4-visualization-exp/README.md

     3. Run `prepare-more-baselines.sh` and then the folder at `HOME_PATH` will be ready for experiments.
 2. Enter the folder at `HOME_PATH`, and run experiments using `nohup ./run-more-baselines.sh 2>&1 &`.
 The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.
-3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results of query time are in `HOME_PATH/res.csv`, and the data csv for the DSSIM experiment later are ready in `HOME_PATH`.
+3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results of query time are in `HOME_PATH/res.csv`.
+4. In the result csv, counting from 1, the 3,4,5,6,7 columns are the query execution times of M4, M4-LSM, MinMax, MinMax-LSM, LTTB, respectively.

 #### 5.1.2 DSSIM Experiment

+>   Corresponding to Figure 23(a) in the paper.

 When the query time experiment in the previous section is done, the data csv for the DSSIM experiment are ready in `HOME_PATH`.
-Enter the folder at `HOME_PATH`, and then:
+After that, enter the folder at `HOME_PATH`, and then:

 1. Download `line-density` by the command: `wget https://anonymous.4open.science/r/line-density-rust-2E29/line-density`.
 After downloading, make it executable by executing `chmod +x line-density`.
 2. Run `runDSSIMexp.sh` to prepare csv and scripts.